 Workers’ comp benefits are given to employees who get hurt or become sick because of their job.
 Let’s illustrate with an example.
 Say you have a pair of employees—Joe and Stan—carrying a heavy box.
 They use the proper lifting technique, just like you trained them to, and do everything right.
 But Joe accidentally loses his balance, and the box falls, landing on his foot.
 It’s bad.
 You know right away that he needs to go to the hospital to get an x-ray.
 It turns out that the foot is broken and that Joe needs some pretty extensive medical care and physical therapy.
 He could receive workers’ comp benefits.

 What exactly do the benefits do?

-With workers’ comp, the medical bills would be covered.
-Even travel expenses related to the medical care may be taken care of.
-Any necessary rehab is paid for, too.
+With workers’ comp, the medical bills can be covered.
+Any necessary rehab can be paid for, too.
 Basically, your employees wouldn’t be responsible for paying their medical bills if they’re hurt on the job, so they get to hold on to their hard-earned money.

 Speaking of income, let’s visit Joe again.
 Joe needs to take some time off to make sure that his foot heals properly.
-Workers’ comp also reimburses him for a portion of the wages that he lost due to his injury, so Joe’s family is provided for even though he’s not able to work.
+Workers’ comp can also reimburse him for a portion of the wages that he lost due to his injury, so Joe’s family is provided for even though he’s not able to work.
 These are called income benefits, aka indemnity benefits, aka disability benefits.
 They’re calculated as a part of an average weekly wage (AWW.)

 So, thanks to your business’s insurance, Joe gets the medical care he needs, and everything heals well.
 Now, Joe broke his foot.
 It hurt and it took a while for it to heal, but in the end, he was okay and made a full recovery.
 But say that something really terrible happened and one of your employees died in a work-related incident.
 Workers’ comp would give death benefits to the employee’s family and dependents, so financially they’re provided for.